 Finally, another consideration is uniqueness.
 I’ve been familiar with children’s books ever since I was a child and checked out boxes of books at a time.
 (Bags wouldn’t hold all my books!)
 Then, I read even more as a teacher when I used picture books and chapter books on a daily basis in my own classroom and as a literacy trainer.
 Now, as a book reviewer, I generally read hundreds of books every year.
 Needless to say, I know the kidlit field and want to find books with something new and unique.
 Not the same old plots that have been overdone.
 For example, the old familiar plot of a child separated from his stuffed animal / mother / pet.

-Now you know more of what goes into my book lists and selections.
-Further, I hope you will love these OwnVoices picture books that I’m sharing with you today.
+I hope you will love these OwnVoices picture books that I’m sharing with you today.
 They’re worth reading and adding to your collections.

 45 Favorite Diverse #Ownvoices Picture Books

 B is for Baby by Atinuke, illustrated by Angela Brooksbank

 What a genius concept for a letter of the alphabet that represents the culture and people of West Africa, too.
 Baby is going to take a basket of bananas to baba’s bungalow.
 (See all those “b” words?!)
 Big Brother doesn’t notice that he has a little stowaway in the basket — but we do.
 Readers will delight at seeing Baby’s little face peeking out of the basket while Brother rides his bike, passing a baobab, baboon, bus, and other words that start with the letter b before arriving at Baba’s.
 When Baba looks in the basket, out pops Baby!
 Aren’t these illustrations amazing?

 Black is a Rainbow Color by Angela Joy, illustrated by Ekua Holmes